Available SEND Support

 - A range of methods and approaches are used by all teachers to ensure that all children are involved and included with whole class learning.

-- Specific strategies for a learner with SEND, that may be suggested by the AHT, SEND Manager or external specialist, are embedded in classroom practice.
+- Specific strategies for a learner with SEND, that may be suggested by the AHT, or external specialist, are embedded in classroom practice.

 - All teachers will seek to narrow the attainment gaps through additional class-based support in the first instance.

-Some children may access a small group or intervention that is run within or outside of the classroom:
+This means that some children, usually those with a funded Education Health and Care Plan, may access a small group or intervention that is run within or outside of the classroom.

 - Groups or interventions may be run by a teaching assistant or the class teacher.

-- Groups or interventions are likely to focus on literacy, maths, speech and language, social skills and friendships, or occupational heath.
+- Groups or interventions are likely to focus on literacy, maths, speech and language social skills and friendships or occupational therapy programmes.

 - The aim of groups or interventions is to narrow the understanding and attainment gap for learners.